valtimo-platform/valtimo-documentation/release-notes/major10/10.2.0/valtimo-frontend-libraries.md

 * Current user Form-io custom component

-  A custom form-io component has ben added that provides the Valtimo user profile as form input.
+  A custom form-io component has been added that provides the Valtimo user profile as form input.

 ## Bugfixes